menzenski/menzenski.github.io/README.md

 On this page I'm using the [Balzac][Balzac] theme by [Cole Townsend][Townsend] ([@twnsndco][TownsendTwitter]), who has shared it under the [MIT License][MIT].
+I've only modified the theme a little bit, by adding CSS and font support for displaying Russian and Old Church Slavic scripts.

-Unless otherwise stated, all the content I've provided on this site is free to use and re-use under a [Creative Commons CC-BY-4.0 License][cc].
+Unless otherwise stated, all the content on this site is free to use and re-use under a [Creative Commons CC-BY-4.0 License][cc].